omarbelkady/Java/README.md

 super()

-### 18 - Cannot make a static reference to the non-static method logLn(object) from the type Main
+### 18 - Cannot make a static reference to the non-static method logLn(object) from the type Omar
 ```java
 public class Omar
 {